 A preservice teaching experience in grades 6-8.
 Student teaching I and II provide over 300 clock hours and 150 hours of direct instruction.
 The placements are in diverse school settings.
-The student must request a placement from the Director of Field Experiences the semester before student teaching.
+The student must request a placement from the Coordinator of Clinical Experiences the semester before student teaching.
 Includes an on-campus seminar.
 Prerequisite: consent and admission to the Education Program.
-Students majoring in art and foreign language for K-12 teacher certification also enroll in EDUC 445/446.
+Students majoring in art, foreign language, vocal/choral, and theatre arts for preK-12 teacher certification also enroll in EDUC 445/446.
 Offered each semester.